vandrearczyk/caffe-TCNN/README.md

 We provide an implementation of the T-CNN-3 (3 convolution layers) fine-tuned or from scratch on the kth-tips-2b database.

 ## Getting started
 Install caffe and go to the caffe directory.
+(Alternatively, you can copy these folders to your already existing caffe folder: ./data/kth-tips-2b/ ./examples/kth-tips/2b and do the same following tasks).

-Download and import the T-CNN-3 model pretrained on ImageNet.
+Create a folder into which you will import the T-CNN-3 model pretrained on ImageNet:

-Create a folder:

     mkdir ./models/tcnn